-My Courgette and Brown Rice Spaghetti recipe from Eat Beautiful is a great quick and easy meal that anyone can easily prepare from scratch.
-Its super healthy but really delicious and something I always enjoy eating in the Summer time.
+My Courgette and Brown Rice Spaghetti recipe from Eat Beautiful is a great quick and easy meal that anyone can prepare from scratch.
+Its super healthy but really delicious and something I always enjoy eating in the Summer.

 Courgette and brown rice spaghetti

 469 calories per serving

 3 tbsp olive oil